ToalJames/System-Analysis-and-Design-Driverpass-Project/README.md

 What could be improved or revised?

 The charts I created during the System design documents could have been improved in many ways, including selecting better metrics to chart from the outset.
-In particular, I was not a big fan of my final UML sequence diagram.
-This may be personal bias toward those diagrams in general, but the readability was lacking.
+In particular, I was not satisfied with my final UML sequence diagram.
+This may reflect a personal bias toward those diagrams in general, but their readability was lacking.

 How do I approach Software design?

-Software design is based on an approach that first considers what the end product should be.
-It is a cycle of shorts: we use what they want the final product to be to begin creating the initial steps toward that final product.
-Along the way, things may change constantly, but the visual representation is vital to getting there.
+Software design is based on an approach that first considers the end product.
+It is a cycle of sorts: we use what they want the final product to be to begin the initial steps toward it.
+Along the way, circumstances may change constantly, but the visual representation is vital to reaching the destination.